E4S-Project/e4s-alc/docs/basics/basic_usage.rst

      -crt, --certificate           Add an SSL certificate
-     -a, --os-package              The name of an OS Package to install --add-repo                    Clone a GitHub repository into the image --pre-system-stage-command    Commands to run at the beginning of the system stage --post-system-stage-command   Commands to run at the end of the system stage
+     -a, --os-package              The name of an OS Package to install --add-remote-file             Add a remote file to the container --add-repo                    Clone a GitHub repository into the image --pre-system-stage-command    Commands to run at the beginning of the system stage --post-system-stage-command   Commands to run at the end of the system stage